omidarmat/onLearn/c.md

 Now that `make` knows the dependency and the recipe, you can leave it to `make` to decide when it needs to recompile.

 As for the next step, once your object files are created, you are going to use them to create the `launch` program, which is the final executable file.
 This means that the `launch` file can also be set up as a **target**.
 The **dependencies** for this file are all the `.o` files.
-So the rule for this step would be:
+So the recipe for this step would be:

 ```
 gcc *.o -o launch
 ```

-When `make` knows about all dependencies and rules, all you have to do is tell it to create the `launch` (final executable) file.
+When `make` knows about all dependencies and recipes, all you have to do is tell it to create the `launch` (final executable) file.
 Then `make` will take care of all the details.

 #### The `makefile`